sandboxorg/geteventstore.com/_posts/2014-09-02-ouros-birthday.md

 layout: blog-post
 ---

-It's now approaching two years since Event Store was open-sourced on September 17th, 2012 at an event at Skills Matter in London.
+<p class="lead">It's now approaching two years since Event Store was open-sourced on September
+17th, 2012 at an event at Skills Matter in London.
 A year to the day later, we open sourced the high availability clustering features which were previously closed at Domain Driven Design Exchange in New York.
-So, in keeping with what is now a tradition, we'll be celebrating on September 17th, at the Crypt on the Green, near Farringdon in London, and we'd love for everyone to come!
+So, in keeping with what is now a tradition, we'll be celebrating on September 17th, at the Crypt on the Green, near Farringdon in London, and we'd love for everyone to come!</p>

 During that event, we'll be launching the long-awaited Event Store 3.0.0, as well as having talks from some of our most prolific open-source contributors,